 - 1. Have completed a residency-training program in Family Practice, General Pediatrics, General Internal Medicine, Obstetrics and Gynecology, or Psychiatry ("medical practice") or another Specialty and intend to practice in Maryland for a period of three consecutive years.
 All J-1 applicants for the State of Maryland must be practicing in Primary Care or Specialty Care.
 The following are considered primary care: Internal Medicine, Family Medicine, Pediatrics, Obstetrics and Gynecology, Psychiatry, and General Practice.
 Please note, Hospitalists are NOT considered as primary care.
 Any sub-specialty will be considered as a Specialist. - 2.
 Provide documentation of successful completion of: - a.
 Steps 1, 2, and 3 of the United States Medical Licensing Examination Note: Successful completion of a qualifying examination in Maryland is a licensure requirement in this State.
 Effective July 22, 2002, an applicant who has failed the exam more than three times is ineligible for licensure and will not receive State support of a J-1 visa waiver, COMAR 10.32.01.03; - b.
 License to practice medicine in the State of Maryland, or proof of application to obtain one; - c.
 Educational Commission for Foreign Medical Graduates Clinical Skills Assessment certification; and - d.
 Residential training certification. - 3.
 Provide a signed employment agreement or contract with an eligible medical practice (see Section 4 for practice site eligibility).
 The contract submitted with the Waiver application should not be subsequently altered without prior approval of the MDH OPHI.
 Employers should not ask the J-1 physician to sign addendums to the contract or to sign additional contracts, nor should the J-1 physician sign any addendums or additional contracts without prior notification to the MDH OPHI.
 The employment agreement or contract must include: - a.
+Updated!
 Contract Hours: Statement that the J-1 physician will practice a minimum of 40 hours per week (at least 32 of the required 40 hours must be in direct patient care), not including hospital rounds, travel, and on-call time, for not less or more than the required three (3) years, at the approved practice site listed on the site application(s).
+In appropriate cases, the state may make exceptions to the minimum hours of direct patient care in order to make allowances for specific statewide specialty shortages.

 Candidates are also advised to set maximum limits on the number of hours they are contractually obliged to work per week.